 Bannerman announced to the ASX on 2 August 2021 the completion of a Pre-Feasibility Study (PFS) for an 8Mtpa development of its flagship Etango Uranium Project in Namibia (Etango-8 Project).
 The PFS on the Etango-8 Project provides an alternate, streamlined development model to the 20Mtpa development assessed to DFS level in 2015.
 The Study demonstrates the strong technical and economic viability of conventional open pit mining and heap leach processing of the world class Etango deposit at 8Mtpa throughput.
-Bannerman Board has approved commencement of a Definitive-Feasibility Study (DFS) on Etango-8 Project.
+The Company is now in the process of a Definitive-Feasibility Study (DFS) on Etango-8 Project which will conclude in late 2022.

 Bannerman currently holds Exclusive Prospecting Licence 3345 (EPL 3345) in Namibia, which is valid until 25 April 2023 and thereafter subject to renewal by the Namibian Ministry of Mines and Energy.
-Bannerman also holds a Mineral Deposit Retention Licence 3345 (MDRL 3345) in Namibia, which is valid until 6 August 2022 and thereafter subject to renewal by the Namibian Ministry of Mines and Energy.
+Bannerman also holds a Mineral Deposit Retention Licence 3345 (MDRL 3345), whilst the Company awaits approval of its Mining License ("ML") by the Namibian Ministry of Mines and Energy.
+The Company lodged an application for a ML on 4 August 2022.